 Midway through the semester, you will turn in a rough draft to both the thesis supervisor and the dean of the Honors College.
 Should a report indicate that your work is unsatisfactory, you will be asked to drop the course.

-Thesis students are required to present at the Undergraduate Research Conference held at the end of the Fall semester or the Honors Thesis Forum held at the end of the Spring semester.
+Thesis students are required to present at the Honors Thesis Forum held at the end of the Fall semester or the Undergraduate Research Conference held at the end of the Spring semester.

 Use the documentation format, as well as paper type, margins, and table of contents format followed in completing a master's thesis or its equivalent that is used in the academic department of your thesis supervisor or most closely related to your thesis.
 The Graduate College guide to preparing a thesis is located here.
 Your thesis should have an abstract.
 The most common errors in thesis formatting are incorrect margins and professor names and titles, so please check these carefully.